-The placenta is linked to the baby by the umbilical cord, which is attached to his tummy.
-Placental abruption and Placenta praevia (low lying placenta) are two common conditions linked to the placenta that can cause premature birth.
+Placental abruption and low-lying placenta are conditions linked to the placenta that can cause premature birth.

-In this condition, some or all of the placenta separates from the wall of the womb before the baby is delivered.
+In placental abruption, some or all of the placenta separates from the wall of the womb before the baby is delivered.
 This can be caused by an impact such as a car crash, or may be related to a condition such as pre-eclampsia.

 Symptoms of placental abruption

 - tender womb

 If you are suffering from the symptoms above seek medical help immediately.